 - Photograph any damage.
 This, along with any police reports filed, will help you immensely when filing an insurance claim for the damages to your vehicle.

 - Contact your Direct Auto & Life Insurance agent.
-With your policy number, police report information, and pictures of the collision in hand, call your Direct Auto & Life Insurance agent to report the accident and damages as soon possible.
-Simply call 1-800-403-1077 and select option 1.
+With your policy number, police report information, and pictures of the collision in hand, call your Direct Auto & Life Insurance agent to report the accident and damages as soon as possible.
+Simply call 1-800-403-1077.
 Your Direct Auto agent will work with you to begin the claims process.

 In an ideal world, these preventative driving tips would help you avoid any sort of collision with a deer.
 If you do end up hitting a deer and your car is damaged as a result, your comprehensive coverage could come into play.
 If you have questions about your coverage and want to know exactly how it would help you in this scenario, give one of our agents a call at 1-877-GO-DIRECT (1-877-463-4732)!
 We’d be happy to help you learn more about your current coverage.
 In the meantime, stay alert and keep an eye out for friendly forest creatures near the road!